What is Heuristic Evaluation? An Essential Guide

 - Help and Documentation: While it’s ideal for systems to be intuitive, sometimes additional help is necessary.
 Provide easy-to-find, task-focused support with clear, step-by-step instructions.

 These were to give you a brief idea.
 You can read about them in detail here.
-These are not the only set of heuristics followed in the industry.
+These are not the only heuristics used in the industry.
 But, if you’re a beginner or working towards enhancing the user experience for your product, then Nielsen’s heuristics are the most trusted, commonly used, and strongly suggested heuristics by experts.

 How to Do a Heuristic Evaluation?